How To Combine Ethernet And 3G or 4G Phone Connections

 STEP ONE: CONNECT YOUR ETHERNET CABLE

 Find your PC or Mac's Ethernet port and connect the Ethernet cable.
 If your computer doesn't have a built-in Ethernet port, you can use a low-cost USB-to-Ethernet adapter.

 STEP TWO: CONNECT YOUR 3G OR 4G MOBILE BROADBAND CARD

 Refer to your mobile broadband provider's instructions to connect your mobile Internet device to your computer.
 If your device is a USB dongle and you've already installed the appropriate drivers on your computer, you can simply plug in your 3G or 4G card.
 For a mobile hotspot device, just connect to your computer's Wi-Fi as you normally would.
 For more guidance you can click here.

 STEP THREE: COMBINE ETHERNET AND 3G OR 4G WITH SPEEDIFY

-Now that you have both Ethernet and your 3G or 4G mobile broadband network connected to your computer simultaneously, you might want to combine both for faster and more reliable Internet.
+Now that you have both Ethernet and your 3G or 4G mobile broadband network connected to your computer simultaneously, you can combine both for faster and more reliable Internet.
 This is where Speedify comes in.
 Speedify is a cloud service for Mac & PC users that combines all the Internet connections available to your computer to create a single fast super-connection.
 To get started with Speedify, simply follow this link to download the installer.